#Unleash the Power of Instagram to Grow Your Construction Business

 Johnny Hourihan from Vintage Builders also suggests creating hashtags that are unique to your business.
 But he also chooses one for each individual job to make it easier for a client to find their project among any others Vintage might be posting about.
 He also recommends tagging the town it’s in and any towns you want to be working in.
 So leverage and strategize how to use your hashtags to get the most out of them.

 Posting is a breeze and there are many opportunities to get creative.
-You can only post from the Instagram mobile app itself so using images off of your phone or tablet is the most convenient.
-Taking photos from your iPhone or other mobile device is pretty easy these days.
+You can only post from the Instagram mobile app itself so using videos and images off of your phone or tablet is the most convenient.
+Taking videos and photos from your iPhone or other mobile device is pretty easy these days.
 See our blog post The Builders Guide to Creating Great Project Photos For Your Portfolio for tips on photography.